jayunit100/apachecon-2019-bigtop3x/nifi/README.md

 Alternatively, you can manually provision hostpath volumes as shown in the YAML file.

 Greate work by cetic getting Nifi helmified !
-Other then the statefulset issue for ZK, it works great...
+Other then the statefulset issue for ZK which needs a volume, it deploys as is out of the box.

 ```
 helm repo add cetic https://cetic.github.io/helm-charts